JorelAli/CommandAPI/docssrc/src/arguments.md

 # Arguments

-Arguments in the CommandAPI are registered by using a `List<Argument>` object.
+Arguments in the CommandAPI are registered by using an `Argument[]` or `List<Argument>` object.
 There are two things you need to keep in mind when creating arguments:

 * The order which they will be used
 * The type of each argument